California Bard Inferior Vena Cava Filter Deaths

 Its manufacturer, Bard Peripheral Vascular withdrew the Recovery IVC filter from the market in 2005 and replaced it with the G2 IVC filter.
 The G2 IVC filter is the "second generation" of the Recovery IVC filter.

 A recent medical report has found that 25% of all Bard Recovery IVC filters and 12% of Bard G2 IVC filters fractured.
 These fractured filters have the potential become dislodged and cause serious and fatal injury.

 71% of the broken pieces migrated through the veins of the patient to the heart.
 The FDA has received more than 900 reports of adverse events, including:

 - Filter Fracture, Migration or Embolization, leading to Injury to the Heart, Lung or Vena Cava

 There are two major manufacturers of retrievable IVC filters, C.R.
 Bard and Cook.
 The U.S. Judicial Panel on Multidistrict Litigation (JPML) has granted coordinated pretrial proceedings in the federal court system, centralizing all Bard IVC filter injury lawsuits before U.S. District Judge David G. Campbell in the District of Arizona.

-According to the JPML data as of February 16, there are about 85 cases involving C.R.
+According to the JPML data as of January 18, 2018, there are 3,494 cases involving C.R.
 Bard’s Recovery and G2 IVC filter pending in the District of Arizona.

 NBC News Investigation